Sample from the book:

 The similarity is high-lighted, by the dashed red-line in the image.

-The picture resembles a Chariot with a Traveller onboard, driving through a High Mountainous Terrain.
+The picture resembles a Chariot, driving through a High Mountainous Terrain.

 1. Its sound is Ch (chariot), when at the start